 8. Minimise opportunities for bullying – Organise activities so that the child who is being bullied is always surrounded by children who will stand up for him/her.
 How do you do this?
 Teachers should always select children’s teams, groups and seating arrangements.
+Look advantages of hookup online and learn how to manage it.
 If children are allowed to make these decisions, those pupils who are bullied will always be left out and teased.
 Break up groups of children who may act aggressively together.

 9. Be ready to listen and help – If a pupil reports being bullied, be ready to listen right away.
 Don’t put it off.
 Thank the child for having the courage to come forward and explain that it is his/ her right to feel safe.
 Ask for details about the incident and convey your concern.
 Be willing to respond to all reports, even the seemingly trivial ones such as name-calling.
 Consistency matters!

 10. Encourage children to report – Convey the message that it is the teacher’s job to deal with bullying and that you want to know about all incidents.
 Clarify the difference between tattling and telling: Tattling is what you do to get someone into trouble, telling is what you do to get someone out of trouble.
 Providing alternative ways to report bullying at school, such as an anonymous bullying box, can help reduce the discomfort children feel around reporting bullying.